Liggy/binflash/README.md

 | | AD-7913A | |
 | | AD-7913S | |
 | | AD-7960S | |

+# Build
+## Prerequisites
+Last successful Windows build was done using Visual Studio 2010.
+More recent versions may require changes to the code or the project files.

+Despite throwing some warning, Binflash on Linux still seems to compile with GCC version 8.3 successfully.

+The DOS version requires [DJGPP](http://www.delorie.com/djgpp/) setup on your machine

+The Mac version was built with XCode 3.2.4 on MacOS 10.6.8 (Snow Leopard).
+Using recent versions will probably require some work.

+## Instructions
+On Windows you just open the solution file (binflash.sln) with Visual Studio and build the release you like to have.
+Choosing target "Oldrelease" should build a version that is compatible with Windows 2000.

+The Linux, DOS and Mac versions are generated with "make linux", "make dos" or "make mac" and generate a necflash(.exe) file

 # Version history
 | version | Change |